Bodhipakkhiyādhammā: Commentaries

+Treatises

 In the Visuddhimagga, Buddhaghosa enumerates the seven sets of bodhipakkhiya dhammas along with a relevant Sutta Pitaka discourse (Vism.
 XXII.33), describes each set (Vism.
 XXII.34-38), and describes their existence in the consciousness of an arahant (Vism.
 XXII.39-40).
 In addition, Buddhaghosa factors the 37 qualities in a manner so as to describe fourteen non-redundant qualities (Vism.
 XXII.40-43); thus, for instance, while nine qualities (zeal, consciousness, joy, tranquility, equanimity, intention, speech, action, livelihood) are mentioned only once in the full list of 37 qualities, the other five qualities are mentioned multiple times.
 Table 1 below identifies the five qualities spanning multiple bodhipakkhiya-dhamma sets.